-STANDARD 10.8 The Personal Representative must know the requirements for closing an estate and the time periods for service and filing of documents required to close the estate.
+The attorney for the Personal Representative must know the requirements for closing an estate and the time periods for service and filing of documents required to close the estate.

 AUTHORITY: D.C.
-CODE § 20-1301, ET SEQ.
-APPLICABLE ETHICAL RULES: D.C.
+CODE § 20-301 APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.1 AND 1.3

-- The Personal Representative must verify all statements made in the closing pleadings. - The Personal Representative must prepare the account, Notice of Account, Certificate of Completion, and any other documents needed for closing the estate, and to serve all pertinent documents on all interested persons. - The Personal Representative must know his or her responsibilities with regard to distributions and the payment of claims. - The Personal Representative must obtain stamped-filed copies of the Certificate of Completion. - In a supervised or pre-1995 Estate, the Personal Representative must ensure that the final account is timely filed and that all requirements are satisfied in a timely manner. - The Personal Representative should know that when extensions of time are needed for completion of the account or to meet audit requirements, he or she should formally request an extension of time. - The Personal Representative must attach receipts and canceled checks to any accounts filed with the Court. - The Personal Representative should know that distribution should be completed within the time required by Court Rules once the Final Account is approved for supervised and pre-1995 estates.
+Advise the Personal Representative to verify all statements made in the closing pleadings.

+- Advise the Personal Representative regarding the preparation of the Account, Notice of Account, Certificate of Completion, and any other documents needed for closing the Estate. - Advise the Personal Representative to serve all interested persons. - Advise the Personal Representative of his responsibilities with regard to distributions and the payment of claims. - Obtain stamped-filed copies of the filed Certificate of Completion or ensure that the Personal Representative obtains such stamped copies. - In a supervised Estate, advise the Personal Representative to ensure that the Final Account is timely filed and that all requirements are timely answered. - Advise the Personal Representative that when extensions of time are needed for completion of the account or to meet audit requirements, the Personal Representative or the attorney on his behalf should formally request an extension of time. - Advise the Personal Representative that receipts and canceled checks must accompany any Final Accounts. - Advise the Personal Representative that distribution should be completed within the time required by Court Rules once the Final Account is approved. - Advise the Personal Representative to obtain receipts for all distributions.